Articles

 There is no federal law that says employers have to offer mileage reimbursement.
 Many do because it’s a smart way to attract and retain employees.
 Reimbursements made at the standard Internal Revenue Service (IRS) rate are not considered income, so they are not subject to tax.
 Companies also get a tax break as the reimbursement payments are a deductible business expense.

 Reimbursement arrangements used by employers should meet three basic criteria to abide by an IRS accountable plan.
-They must be made for deductible business expenses, which would include travel for business purposes.
+They must be made for deductible business expenses, which would include business travel reimbursement.
 Claims must be substantiated by employee records that prove the time, place, and purpose of the travel.
 And any excess reimbursement should be returned to the employer.

 Employers don’t have to pay the IRS recommended rate…